PSR J1922+37: a 1.9-second pulsar discovered in the direction of the old open cluster NGC 6791: Conclusions

 \section{Conclusions}

 Pulsars located or born in open clusters have not drawn much attention in pulsar research, but may hold important clues in understanding the formation and evolution of different species of pulsars and star clusters.
-In this paper, we present initial results from 20-hour pulsar searching observations in seven open clusters using FAST.
+In this paper, we presented initial results from 20 hours of pulsar search observations in seven open clusters using FAST.
 We discovered a new pulsar J1922+37 in the direction of open cluster NGC~6791 (Fig.~\ref{fig_NGC6791}); it has a period of 1.92 second and a DM of $\sim85$~pc~cm$^{-3}$.
 The NE2001 model gives a distance estimate of 4.79~kpc to the pulsar, consistent with the cluster distance, which ranges from 4.02 to 4.93~kpc in the literature.
-The pulsar is thus a likely member of NGC~6791.
+The pulsar is thus a plausible member of NGC~6791.
 If confirmed, PSR~J1922+37 will be the first pulsar discovered in an open cluster.

-Measurements of pulsar distance and proper motion will be crucial in determining whether PSR J1922+37 is associated with NGC 6791 or not.
-Assuming that old and massive open clusters such as NGC 6791 are similar to Galactic globular clusters as pulsar birth places (e.g., the size of pulsar population is proportional to the stellar encounter rate), we estimate that around 9 pulsars are expected to be discovered in NGC 6791.
-We also highlight 10 open clusters that are promising sites for finding new pulsars.
+Measurements of the pulsar proper motion will be crucial in determining whether PSR J1922+37 is associated with NGC 6791 or not but will be difficult.
+Assuming that old and massive open clusters such as NGC 6791 are similar to the Galactic globular clusters as pulsar birthplaces (e.g., the size of pulsar population is proportional to the stellar encounter rate), we estimate that around 9 recycled pulsars could be discovered in NGC 6791.
+We also highlight 10 open clusters that are promising sites for finding new pulsars (in Appendix \ref{sec:app2}).

-Follow-up observations have been planned with FAST, which will allow measurements of spin and astrometric parameters of PSR~J1922+37 as well as a deeper search for more pulsars in NGC~6791.
-More pulsar discoveries with similar DM to PSR~J1922+37 in the region will provide compelling evidence for pulsars in open clusters.
+Follow-up observations have been planned with FAST, which could allow measurements of spin and astrometric parameters of PSR~J1922+37, HI absorption, as well as a deeper search for more pulsars in NGC~6791.
+More pulsar discoveries with a similar DM to PSR~J1922+37 in the region would provide compelling evidence that there is a population of detectable pulsars in open clusters.
+If so, their characteristic ages could be compared with that of the open cluster to learn how realistic pulsar characteristic ages are, and how long slow pulsars can remain detectable as radio pulsars.

 \facilities{FAST, OzStar}